 The larger context of Scripture as a whole confirms these directions, and we discover, as we might expect, that Jesus’ words express well-known Old Testament teaching.

-The context of the rest of Scripture.
 The obvious precedent is the Pharaoh of the Exodus.
 Like the Pharisees, he observed the miraculous signs of the Lord and refused to believe.

 The LORD said to Moses, “When you return to Egypt, see that you perform before Pharaoh all the wonders I have given you the power to do.
 But I will harden his heart so that he will not let the people go.
 (Exodus 4:21)